tinysuperlab/touchkit/README.md

 ## mp3touch

-Package for the Calliope mini MP3Touch board.
+Package for the Calliope mini TouchKit board.
+Get more info on the TouchKit at: tinysuperlab.com.

 ## Supported target